ysfchn/git-issues-rss/README.md

 The generated feed aims to be compatible with [RFC 4287](https://datatracker.ietf.org/doc/html/rfc4287) and with [RFC 5005](https://datatracker.ietf.org/doc/html/rfc5005) for pagination of the feed.
 It is generated on-the-fly without use of databases and it queries issues and comments in bulk.
 Feed entries represent an issue or a comment, comments will have the same title with issues that the comment posted in, but only if issue itself is seen in the feed, which means the generator will avoid sending a HTTP request just for reading a single issue.

+Written in Python and can be hosted in few clicks on Vercel with the button down below.

+[![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fysfchn%2Fgit-issues-rss)

 It supports public GitHub repositories and public repositories in Gitea/Forgejo instances.
 See below for usage.

-Note that the feed doesn't limit the queried issues and comments (it just lists what the API returns, but it might be changed in the future), so this might cause unwanted behavior in more active repositories, and the feed doesn't support pagination at the moment.

-Written in Python and can be hosted easily on Vercel with the button down below.

-[![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fysfchn%2Fgit-issues-rss)

 ## Usage